Updated: Nov 16

-There were so many mornings where I’d walk into the office and find about 200 emails waiting for me.
+There were so many mornings when I’d walk into the office and find about 200 emails waiting for me.
 My first thought used to be, “Don’t people sleep?”
 My second thought was, “How am I ever going to get through these emails in addition to everything else I need to get done today?”

-What I wanted to share in this article are five time saving tips I discovered that I hope will benefit project managers in their battle against the inbox.
+What I wanted to share in this article are five time-saving tips I discovered that I hope will benefit project managers in their battle against the inbox.

 Establish Email Subfolders

 A fantastic way to get emails out of your inbox and accounted for is to drag them off to a subfolder once you’ve analyzed them.
 To manage your inbox, you’ll need subfolders that make sense depending on the typical project management work that you do.
 For example, I’ve set up subfolders for the following topics:

 Sub-folders within the projects folder for Budget Management, Status Reporting, Development, Testing, Approvals, etc.

 Project subfolders to track emails regarding specific risks or issues.
 For example, a Software Integration folder.
 This way you’ll have an email trail on an important topic.